- International school in Korea deploys Meraki full stack

 “We’re able to easily modify settings and configurations on our own, thanks to the top-notch customer support and documentation on the Meraki website.”

 Because McCarthy and his team were limited in ability to interact with Korean vendors efficiently due to experience and language difficulties, Meraki’s exemplary customer service and in-language support was a major reason why he selected Meraki as the network solution for YISS.
 McCarthy notes that international schools worldwide are all struggling with the same issues and having reliable in-language support is crucial.
-Meraki offers customer support in not only English but in more than 30 other languages as well.
+Meraki offers customer support in not only English but in four other languages as well.

 “If we have any questions, I can call somebody who speaks my language [English] and can walk me through the steps needed.
 We didn’t have that before,” McCarthy explains.